nowarp/nowarp.github.io/docs/tutorial/configuration.md

 ### Configuration Options

-- **detectors**: List of detectors to run.
+- **detectors** (array of objects, optional): List of detectors to run.
 Each detector can be specified with a `className` and optionally a `modulePath` if it’s a custom detector.
   - **className** (string, required): The class name of the detector.
-  - **modulePath** (string, optional): The file path of the detector module.
+  - **modulePath** (string, optional): The file path of the detector module if it's a custom implementation.

+- **tools** (array of objects, optional): List of tools to enable, each with its own configuration.
+  - **className** (string, required): The class name of the tool.
+  - **options** (object, optional): Key-value configuration options for the tool.

+- **suppressions** (array of objects, optional): A list of suppressions for warnings.
+  - **detector** (string, required): The detector to suppress warnings for.
+  - **position** (string, required): The position in the code where the warning should be suppressed.

 - **ignoredProjects** (array of strings, optional): List of Tact projects to ignore during analysis.

-- **soufflePath** (string, optional): Directory to save generated Soufflé files which is helpful for debugging purposes.
+- **soufflePath** (string, optional): Directory to save generated Soufflé files, useful for debugging purposes.
 If not set, a temporary directory will be used.

-- **souffleVerbose** (boolean, optional): If set, generates more readable Soufflé files instead of making the result source code smaller.
+- **souffleVerbose** (boolean, optional): If set, generates more readable Soufflé files instead of optimizing the output for size.

-- **tactStdlibPath** (string, optional): Path to Tact standard library.
-If not set, the default stdlib from the actual Tact setup will be used.
+- **tactStdlibPath** (string, optional): Path to the Tact standard library.
+If not set, the default standard library from the active Tact setup will be used.

-- **unusedPrefix** (string, default: "_"): Identifiers starting with this prefix won't be reported as unused by built-in detectors.
+- **unusedPrefix** (string, default: "_"): Identifiers starting with this prefix won't be reported as unused by the built-in detectors.

-- **verbosity** (string, optional): Verbosity level of the logs.
+- **verbosity** (string, optional, default: "default"): Verbosity level of the logs.
 Possible values are `quiet`, `debug`, and `default`.

 ## Running Misti with Configuration